 The median sales price of new houses sold was $313,700, above $295,000 a year earlier.
 The average sales price was $371,200, also higher than $355,000 in July of 2016.

-The stock of new houses for sale increased 1.6 percent to 250 thousand.
-This represents a supply of 5.1 months at the current sales rate.
+The stock of new houses for sale went up to 276 thousand from 272 thousand in June, hitting the highest level since June 2009.
+This represents a supply of 5.8 months at the current sales rate.

 Year-on-year, new home sales shrank 8.9 percent.